Oscarts/backery2-app/docs/ui-guidelines.md

 This document establishes UI/UX patterns and design standards for the bakery inventory management application to ensure consistency across all components and views.

+For specific guidelines on page layouts and structural consistency, please refer to [Page Layout Guidelines](./page-layout-guidelines.md).

 ## 🎯 Core Design Principles

 ### Material Design Foundation